dr-marek-jaskula/DockerSqlUniversity/ReadMe.SingleNodeDockerSwarm.txt

     d) External volumes: docker-mssql-volume, docker-seq-volume, docker-portainer-volume
     e) compose.cmd && compose.ps1 files to compose the solution (up or down) - project_name is specified in the docker-compose.yaml as comment.
         Add to docker ignore: "**/compose*"
     f) Seq is included in the separete container, connected with webapi by the new network
-    g) portainer agent and portiner to vizualize the swarm
+    g) Portainer agent and Portiner to vizualize the swarm
 ================================================

     Dockerfile.webapi: